-"Did you know that he is dead?" a gray-headed elder asked Edison.
-"Four months ago," he added.
-Edison translated the sad news to me in English.
-The men directed us to his son-in-law's house, where we arrived just as Lakatari's son-in-law awoke from an afternoon nap.
-Taulant Biturku, sleepy but smiling, spoke fluent English.
+"Did you know that he is dead?" a grayhaired elder asked Edison.
+"Four months ago," he adds.
+Edison translates the sad news.
+The men direct us to his son-in-law's house, where we arrive just as Taulant Biturku awakes from an afternoon nap.
+He is sleepy but smiling; he speaks fluent English.

-In the sunlit living room, his wife, Mary, cuddled their 4-month old daughter, named Michel, after her late grandfather.
-Biturku spoke in reverent detail of the audacious wartime exploits of Mihal Lekatari, who had saved 130 Jewish lives and thus defined his own.
+In the sunlit living room, his wife, Mary, cuddles their four-month old daughter, named Michel, after her late grandfather.
+Biturku speaks in reverent detail of the audacious wartime exploits of Mihal Lekatari, who saved 130 Jewish lives and thus defined his own.

 Lekatari was in his late teens when a group of 54 Yugoslavian Jewish families, interned in an Italian-run detention camp in Kavaje, were unexpectedly freed.
-It was the summer of 1943 and the Italians were withdrawing their military from Albania.
-The German Army was moving in to occupy the country.
-The Italian camp commandante assembled his prisoners and told them he was opening the gates of the camp and burning all the records.
+It was the summer of 1943 and the Italians were withdrawing their troops from Albania.
+The German army was moving in to occupy the country.
+The Italian camp commandant assembled his prisoners and told them he was opening the gates of the camp and burning all the records.
 The Jews fled into hiding in the town, well aware that the Gestapo would be hunting them down and deporting them.

 After Lekatari had befriended a Jewish family named Comforti, the clandestine Jewish Council approached him and asked for his help.
-They needed Identity Cards to survive, but could not afford to buy them from the Police or the Black Market.
+They needed identity cards to survive but could not afford to buy them from the police or the black market.
 Lekatari did not hesitate.
-Armed with a pistol and an empty cement sack, he wheeled his bicycle up to the Police Headquarters building.
-A good friend on guard outside, waved him in.
-Inside, he swiftly cut the telephone line and confronted the solitary officer on duty.
-At pistol point, he demanded the entire stock of blank I.D. cards.
-The policeman offered no resistance and Lekatari biked away with his sackful of cards.
+Armed with a pistol and an empty cement sack, he wheeled his bicycle up to police headquarters.
+A good friend on guard outside waved him in.
+Once inside, he swiftly cut the telephone line and confronted the solitary officer on duty.
+At pistol point, he demanded the entire stock of blank ID cards.
+The policeman offered no resistance, and Lekatari biked away with his sack full of cards.

-A local photographer provided the necessary photos for the 130 ID's All cards were made out in Moslem names, describing the bearers as Albanians "from Kosova," then a part of Yugoslavia.
+A local photographer provided the necessary photos for the 130 ID cards; all of them were made out in Muslim names, describing the bearers as Albanians "from Kosovo," then a part of Yugoslavia.
 The grateful Jewish Council offered Lakatari a payment in reward, but he stoutly refused.
-After the War, in 1954, these saved Jews held a reunion in Belgrade and, of course, Mihal Lakatari was there as guest of honor.
+After the war, in 1954, these rescued Jews held a reunion in Belgrade - Mihal Lakatari, of course, was there as guest of honor.

-We are en route again headed for Elbasan along a pot-holed dusty road in the mountainous heart of the country.
-In Elbasan we are looking for Njazi Bicaku whose family sheltered 26 Jews in a nearby village for more than a year.
-The postal address I have for Bicurku is vague: "Near Ali Myftiu School."
+We are en route again, headed for Elbasan along a pot-holed dusty road in the mountainous heart of the country.
+In Elbasan we are looking for Njazi Bicaku, whose family sheltered 26 Jews in a nearby village for more than a year.
+The postal address I have for Bicaku is vague: "Near Ali Myftiu school."

-At the school neither the pupils or the young teacher knew of Bicaku.
-Obviously someone of an older generation was more likely to know.
-Finally a grizzly-bearded shopkeeper pointed us toward Bicaku's ramshackle cottage.
-We edged warily past a watchdog, two tired-looking horses and a noisy gaggle of scrawny turkeys, to be welcomed by Njazi Bicaku into his darkened little dwelling.
-A large photo of his father Mufail, dominated the cluttered room.
-Bicaku's wiry frame and dignified bearing belied his 78 years.
-A venerable patriarch, he had 10 grown children.
-When I told him why we had come, his face lit up.
-He opened the window curtains, light flooded in, and, as we sipped our proffered glasses of dhall, a watery yogurt drink, Njazi Bicaku told us his story.
+At the school, neither the pupils nor the young teacher knows of Bicaku.
+Finally, a grizzly-bearded shopkeeper points us toward Bicaku's ramshackle cottage.
+We edge warily past a watchdog, two tiredlooking horses, and a noisy flock of scrawny turkeys, to be welcomed by Bicaku in his dark little dwelling.
+A large photo of his father, Mufail, dominates the cluttered room.
+Bicaku's wiry frame and dignified bearing belie his 78 years.
+A venerable patriarch, he has 10 grown children.
+When I told him why we have come, his face lights up.
+He opens the curtains, light floods in, and, as we sip our proffered glasses of dhall, a watery yogurt drink, Bicaku tells us his story.